ryoppippi/talks/2024-11-23/slides.md

 </div>

 <!--
-# Vim!
+(30 sec)

+*Vim!
 Vim!
-Vim! (vim call!)
+Vim! (vim call!)*

 Hello everyone!

-Are you enjoying VimConf 2024?
+Are you enjoying VimConf 24?

+*( gesture to the audience )*

-Today, I'd like to share with you about Neovim for Frontend Developers.
+Today, I'd like to share with you about Neovim for web Frontend Developers.

+so let's get started!
 -->

 ---